vdurmont/vdurmont.github.com/_posts/2014-09-24-how-to-create-an-amd-module.md

       }
     }));

-The usage stays really simple and the developper can choose to rename your module (here, I renamed Hello to Hi):
+The usage is still really simple and the developper can choose to rename your module (here, I renamed Hello to Hi):

     requirejs.config({
       "paths": {